Non-minimally coupled gravity constraints from DESI DR2 data: Methodology and data

 As pointed out by DESI \cite{DESI:2025kuo}, $\Lambda$CDM is in $3.1\sigma$ tension with the new BAO data combined with CMB. \cite{Ormondroyd:2025exu,Ormondroyd:2025iaf} also reports a mild discrepancy between DESI Y3 BAO and some of the SNIa data in $\Lambda$CDM.
 To avoid inconsistently combining datasets in tension, we thus need a background DE description compatible with observations while keeping agnostic about theoretical modeling.
 To this end we choose the Chevallier-Polarski-Linder (CPL) parametrization \cite{Chevallier:2001,Linder2003}

-which is a simple but good enough fit to current data \cite{DESI:2025kuo,Ormondroyd:2025iaf}.
+with the perturbation approximated in the post-Friedmann framework (PPF) \cite{Hu:2007pj}.
+This is a simple but good enough fit to current data \cite{DESI:2025kuo,Ormondroyd:2025iaf}.
 The other species follow their standard description in $\Lambda$CDM.
 The Universe is assumed to be spatially flat.
 The resultant background cosmological model will be referred to as $w_0w_a$CDM as usual.
 In particular, neutrinos are treated as two massless and one massive with mass $0.06$ eV following Planck \cite{Planck:2018vyg}, which has been confirmed to be consistent with the new DESI BAO in $w_0w_a$CDM \cite{DESI:2025ejh}.
 We adopt uninformative uniform priors for all cosmological parameters as reported in Table.\ref{tab:priors}.

+The DE background and linear perturbation dynamics are described in the EFT framework.
+The quadratic EFT of DE with at most second order equation of motion is \cite{Bloomfield:2012ff,Gubitosi:2012hu} \begin{widetext}

-The DE background and linear perturbation dynamics are described by EFTofDE \eqref{eq:eft}.
-We will focus on the non-minimal coupling EFT function $\Omega^{\text{EFT}}$ and set $\gamma_{1,2,3}=0$.
+\end{widetext} where we have adopted the notion in \cite{Hu:2014oga}.
+Eq.\eqref{eq:eft} covers the background and linear perturbation dynamics of all covariant scalar-tensor theories belonging to the Horndeski class \cite{Horndeski:1974wa}, with the mapping between the two described in \cite{Gleyzes:2013ooa,Bloomfield:2013efa,Kennedy:2017sof}.
+The lagrangian coefficients $\{\Omega^{\rm{EFT}}, \Lambda, \gamma_{1,2,3}\}$ of \eqref{eq:eft}, also refereed as the EFT functions, are free functions of time to be specified ($c(\tau)$ is not independent and is derived from $\{\Omega^{\rm{EFT}},\Lambda\}$).
+Non-minimal coupling is uniquely described by $\Omega^{\rm{EFT}}\ne0$ in \eqref{eq:eft}.
+We therefore focus on the non-minimal coupling EFT function $\Omega^{\text{EFT}}$ and set $\gamma_{1,2,3}=0$.
 As shown in \cite{Ye:2024ywg}, this is justified because $\gamma_{1,2,3}$ has little effect on stabilizing the theory.
 The only remaining EFT function $\Lambda(\tau)$ is fixed by choosing the $w_0w_a$CDM background.
-We use \texttt{EFTCAMB} \cite{Hu:2013twa,Raveri:2014cka} to compute cosmology, which fully implements \eqref{eq:eft} and the relevant theoretical stability criteria.
+We use \texttt{EFTCAMB} \cite{Hu:2013twa,Raveri:2014cka}, based on \texttt{CAMB} \cite{Lewis:1999bs,Howlett:2012mh}, to compute cosmology, which fully implements \eqref{eq:eft} and the relevant theoretical stability criteria.
 We limit our scope to the late Universe thus only evolve DE perturbation and check for stability for $z<9$, while perturbations are described by general relativity (GR) for $z>9$.
 We perform Monte Carlo Markov chain (MCMC) analysis using the \texttt{Cobaya} sampler \cite{Torrado:2020dgo,2019ascl.soft10019T} to fit to data and derive posteriors of the cosmological and reconstruction parameters.
 We use the Gelman-Rubin diagnostic $R-1<0.02$~\cite{Gelman:1992zz} as our convergence criteria.